 Do’s:

-• Take two familiar things, and then wrap them around a number or special character.
-Alternatively, change the spelling to include a special character.
+- Select a pair of well-known items, then encircle them with a digit or a special character.
+Alternatively, modify the spelling to incorporate a special character.

 Don’ts: